VTwin90/twinsi-christmas-2025/README.md

 npm run test:game
 ```

-### Manual Testing In addition to automated tests, the project was manually verified using Chrome DevTools device emulation.
+### Manual Testing
+In addition to automated tests, the project was manually verified using Chrome DevTools.

-### CI Integration Tests are automatically run via GitHub Actions.
+### CI Integration
+Tests are automatically run via GitHub Actions.
 Artifacts such as screenshots and trace files are generated and stored locally (excluded from the repo via `.gitignore`).

 <br>